It isn't going to be long before the left, you know, as all this Georgia-Russia thing pops up.

 But here's what I think.

-He used to appear on the CNN's morning show when it had even fewer viewers than the one now has.
+He used to appear on CNN's morning show when it had even fewer viewers than the one now has.

 But he wrote a piece.

-Every Olympics, we get it seems like every Olympic athlete just barely, barely made it through some amazing, impossible difficulty.
+Every Olympics, we get, it seems like every Olympic athlete just barely, barely made it through some amazing, impossible difficulty.

 Every one of them.